bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 - Client only
 - Client upgradeable to user

-The client and user levels map directly to the equivalant levels of authentication offered within the CPA specification.
+The client and user modes map directly to the equivalant authorization modes offered within the CPA specification.

+There is no defined combination to upgrade from unidentified to client mode.
+This is an automated operation, no end user input is proposed in this process.
+Any client capable of upgrading to client mode will do so automatically and therefore never originate in an unidentified state.

 ### No identity

-Unidentified tagging is the minimal level of service.
+Unidentified tagging is the minimal mode of service.
 The broadcaster must provide the following endpoint:

 - [POST /tag](#post-tag)